 A survey made for the purpose of supplying a title company and lender with survey and location data necessary for the issuing of title and/or mortgage insurance.
 A detailed map is required to be done to “ALTA” specifications.
 The acronym “ALTA” stands for American Land Title Association.
 Specifications of this type of Survey include (but are not limited to) determining property lines, location of improvements, identifying all easements, utilities and other conditions affecting the property.
 ALTA surveys are very comprehensive surveys and typically cost thousands of dollars and take weeks to complete.
 Any ALTA Land Survey must meet the “Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys” as adopted by the American Land Title Association, the American Congress on Surveying and Mapping, and the National Society of Professional Surveyors.
 The Alta Survey is most often performed on commercial properties.

 A boundary survey establishes the true property corners and property lines of a parcel of land.
 Boundary surveys are typically performed to obtain building permits, to resolve property disputes, and for erecting fences.
 Easement lines may also be located, if requested, with this type of survey.
+A newer type of boundary survey for lake property owners will show all the impervious areas on a lot to meet zoning requirements.

 Certified Survey Maps